Professor of Spanish

 - 1994-96 Chair, Liberal Arts and Science College Academic Policy Committee

 - 1995-96 Chair, Middle States Subcommittee on Instructional Resources

 - 1989-94 President Honor Key Society of the College of Liberal Arts, Sciences and Education

 - 1990-91 Chair, Interim Studies Program Task Force

-- 1999- present Professor of Spanish, Department of Foreign Languages and Literatures; Rider University
+- 1999- present Professor of Spanish, Department of Languages, Literatures & Cultures; Rider University

 - 1993-99 Associate Professor of Spanish; Rider University